jackchuong/Run-cardano-node-on-docker/README.md

 # Run-cardano-node-on-docker
-Assume that you have installed docker on Linux server (If you have not , google "how to install docker/docker-compose on Ubuntu/Centos")
+- Assume that you have installed docker on Linux server (If you have not , google "how to install docker/docker-compose on Ubuntu/Centos")
-You want to do lab at https://developers.cardano.org (Installing cardano-node , Installing cardano-wallet , Discover Native Tokens , etc...)
+- You want to do lab at https://developers.cardano.org (Installing cardano-node , Installing cardano-wallet , Discover Native Tokens , etc...)

 This document is a step-by-step guide to :
-- Install cardano-node on docker (Mainnet --mainnet, USE WITH CAUTION!!!)
+- Install cardano-node on docker (Pre-production --testnet-magic 1)
 - Connect cardano-cli / cardano-wallet from host to cardano-node container on same host

 ## Install cardano-node on docker
-1. We'll be working in a new directory , create directory structure to store everything about cardano node:
+1. We'll be working in a new directory , create directory structure to store everything about cardano node (or just clone my repo)
 ```bash
 |---/opt/cardano                        # Folder which holds everything
    |---docker-compose.yml               # docker-compose config